 PARIS CITY PASS

-This is not exactly a Paris Public Transportation pass, that’s why we wanted to keep it apart from the other Metro Passes.
+Paris City Pass is not exactly a Paris transport pass, that’s why we wanted to keep it apart from the other Metro Passes.

 Paris City Pass does not have a time limit of days like other city passes.
 This allows you to visit the museums and attractions when you want and at your own pace.
 Only the metro card is valid for 3 days.

-After booking your Paris City Pass online, you receive your pass by email which avoids you the hassle of finding the pickup place of your pass in a city that you don’t know.
-This means that you can use your pass as soon as you land in Paris.
+After booking your Paris City Pass online, you will receive your pass by email which avoids you the hassle of finding the pickup place of your pass in a city that you don’t know.
+This means that you can use your pass as soon as you land in Paris!

 PARIS METRO ROUTE PLANNER AND NAVIGATION

 Download your Paris Metro App

 The best way to navigate Paris by Metro is to download a Paris Metro App on your phone.
 We use the RATP’s free app Next Stop Paris, available for Android and i-phone.
 This Paris Metro App is like a Paris Metro route planner.
 The app has the map of Paris Underground and its Paris Metro Trip Planner function calculates the best itinerary from A to B for you.
 Thanks to its geo-location function, it also shows you the closest metro station to your position.